ircv3/ircv3.github.io/charter.md

     </tbody>
 </table>

-The chair has ultimate responsibility for moving discussions forward and will make decisions in cases where consensus isn't possible, including returning proposals to the drawing board where necessary.
+The chair has ultimate responsibility for moving discussions forward and will make decisions in cases where consensus between contributors isn't possible, including returning proposals to the drawing board where necessary.

 ## Project resources & Contribution